-Zemo Partnership will send an acceptance email following review and follow-up on any queries.
-The information to be submitted is presented in Appendix C. This information will assist Zemo Partnership in the monitoring of RFAS.
+Zemo will send an acceptance email following review and follow-up on any queries.
+The information to be submitted is presented in Appendix C. This information will assist Zemo in monitoring the high blend renewable fuels market as well having robust well-to-tank GHG emissions data for internal analysis.